Barrett MRAD: Design

-With match grade .338 Lapua Magnum ammunition the MRAD is capable of 0.5 MOA (minute of angle) accuracy at distances of up to 1500 meters.
-With standard ammunition, the accuracy drops to 0.75 MOA, which is still sub-MOA.
+With quality .300 Winchester Magnum ammunition, the Barrett MRAD achieved shot groupings that averaged 0.45 MOA, with the best of them measuring 0.31 MOA.

+Variants

 Precision Sniper Rifle

-The particular model of the MRAD that was submitted for US SOCOM's MK21 PSR (Precision Sniper Rifle) trial was fitted with a 24.5 in barrel, and weighed 14.8 lbs (without an optic).
-In 2013 the Remington Modular Sniper Rifle was selected as the winner of the PSR competition.
+The particular model of the MRAD that was submitted for USSOCOM's MK21 PSR trial was fitted with a 24.5 in barrel, and weighed 14.8 lbs (without an optic).
+In 2013, the Remington Modular Sniper Rifle was selected as the winner of the PSR competition.

-However, in 2018 it was decided that the MK21 did not conform to SOCOM requirements at the time, and the program was re-competed as the MK22 ASR (Advanced Sniper Rifle).
+However, in 2018, it was decided that the MK21 did not conform to SOCOM requirements at the time, and the program was re-competed as the MK22 ASR (Advanced Sniper Rifle).

 MK 22 ASR and MK 22 PSR

 MK 22 MOD 0 ASR (Advanced Sniper Rifle) is the designation for the Barrett MRAD variant ordered by USSOCOM.
-In 2019, U.S. Special Operations Command awarded Barrett Manufacturing a US$50 million contract for the ASR (Advanced Sniper Rifle) contract, ordering the Barrett MRAD with the ability to convert chambering between 7.62x51mm, .300 Norma Magnum, and .338 Norma Magnum.
+In 2019, USSOCCOM awarded Barrett Manufacturing a US$50 million contract for the ASR (Advanced Sniper Rifle) contract, ordering the Barrett MRAD with the ability to convert chambering between 7.62×51mm NATO, .300 Norma Magnum, and .338 Norma Magnum.
 The MK 22 ASR is issued with Barrett's AML 338 suppressor and paired with the Precision Variable Power Scopes (P-VPS) SU-295/PVS Nightforce ATACR 5-25×56 and SU-295/PVS Nightforce ATACR 7-35×56.

 MK 22 PSR (Precision Sniper Rifle) is the designation for the Barrett MRAD variant ordered by the US Army.
-In 2021, the US Army awarded Barrett a US49.9 million contract for delivery of 2,800 MK22 PSR rifles, while the Marine Corps planned to ordered 250.
+In 2021, the US Army awarded Barrett a US$49.9 million contract for delivery of 2,800 MK22 PSR rifles, while the Marine Corps planned to order 250.
 The MK 22 PSR will have conversion kits for .338 Norma Magnum, .300 Norma Magnum, and 7.62×51mm NATO.
 However, unlike the MK 22 ASR, it is issued with a Leupold Mark 5HD 5-25x56mm scope.
 The Army plans for the MK 22 to replace the currently in use M107 and M2010 sniper rifles.
 The Marine Corps intends to have the MK 22 to replace all M40A6 and MK 13 MOD 7 sniper rifles.
+The MK 22 reached full operational capability in November 2024 in the U.S. Marine Corps with all infantry and reconnaissance units completing new equipment training on the system and fielding it.